tombotXL/tomordonez.github.io-src/content/learning-github.md

     $ git commit -m "new blog post draft"
     $ git push -u origin newposts

+## Error on Git push

+You might get this error if there are conflicts

+    ! [rejected]        newposts -> newposts (fetch first)
+    error: failed to push some refs to 'https://github.com/...
+    hint: Updates were rejected because the remote contains work that you do
+    hint: not have locally.
+This is usually caused by another repository pushing
+    hint: to the same ref.
+You may want to first integrate the remote changes
+    hint: (e.g., 'git pull ...') before pushing again.
+    hint: See the 'Note about fast-forwards' in 'git push --help' for details.

 ## Create a pull request (2nd Github account)